Neea Rusch

 Research Talks & Presentations

-ATVA'23, International Symposium on Automated Technology for Verification and Analysis, .
+, International Symposium on Automated Technology for Verification and Analysis (ATVA).

-VMCAI'23, International Conference on Verification, Model Checking, and Abstract Interpretation, .
+, International Conference on Verification, Model Checking, and Abstract Interpretation (VMCAI).

-TYPES'22, International Conference on Types for Proofs and Programs, .
+, International Conference on Types for Proofs and Programs (TYPES).

-(poster) The 37th Annual Graduate Research Day, Augusta University, .
+, The 37th Annual Graduate Research Day at Augusta University.

 Service